 THE HIGH SPIRITS CAFE, PUNE

 One of the country’s prime venues for indie music, The High Spirits Cafe in Pune has long been home to cheap alcohol and a rambunctious ambience that’s perfect for LOL nights.
 Pushing the envelope further, owner Khodu Irani and his minions hatch inventive schemes in addition to their Freakin’ Highlarious nights, which recently hosted a special ‘Girls Night Out’ edition, with comics like Jeeya Sethi, Pavitra Shetty, Prashasti Singh and Neeti Palta bringing the house down.
 They’ve also experimented with improvisational comedy with Daniel Fernandes.
-Unwind with some Black Dog and expect to be infinitely amused.

 TIP: The best events happen on Thursday, Friday and Sunday nights, so make sure you’re elbowing you way to Da High.